 This procedure must be performed a minimum of once every six months.

-- The ice machine and bin must be disassembled cleaned and sanitized. - All ice produced during the cleaning and sanitizing procedures must be discarded. - Removes mineral deposits from areas or surfaces that are in direct contact with water.
+- The ice machine and bin must be disassembled de-scaled and sanitized. - All ice produced during the de-scaling and sanitizing procedures must be discarded. - Removes mineral deposits from areas or surfaces that are in direct contact with water